System Design Space

 How the language evolves

-PEP process as evolution backbone
+PEP process as the backbone of evolution

 Steering Council after BDFL

-PSF and ecosystem institutions
+PSF and ecosystem initiatives

 Compatibility and migration discipline